Reading Time: 3 minutes

-Patients in healthcare are often confused by the healthcare system, unsure where to go or who to trust.
+The healthcare system often confuses patients, leaving them unsure of where to go or whom to trust.
 In fact, 3 in 4 American patients leave the doctor’s office confused, and do more research, according to a survey of 1,000 U.S. adults.
 So, if they’re willing to do more research after leaving the doctor, how do we encourage them to do more research beforehand?
 That’s the question we’re asking when it comes to engaging employees in healthcare consumerism.

-Healthcare consumerism has been defined differently by different organizations.
+Different organizations define healthcare consumerism in various ways.
 At The Alliance, we like to think of it in this way: Healthcare consumerism is getting patients to act like consumers of their healthcare, making choices based not on just word of mouth but on information related to cost, quality, and reviews.
 In an era where consumers can search for all the information, they need to buy a new appliance, including reading product reviews, watching videos, and searching for deals, how can employers get their employees to do the same when it comes to healthcare?
 Give them the same type of tools consumers are used to researching and purchasing anything else.
 And help them use them.

 Digital First